umbraco/Umbraco.UI/packages/uui-css/README.md

 UUI-CSS package contains css files which can be included in your project or components if needed

 - **custom-properties.css** — use this if you like to include our custom properties in your project.
 - **uui-font.css** — use this if you like to import our font in your project.
-You must set the `uui-root` class on your root element.
+You must set the `uui-font` class on your root element.
 - **uui-text.css** — use this if you like to declare styles for typography, this is needed when using ex.: H1 in a Shadow DOM.
 You must set the `uui-text` class in your root element.

 Bundle: